-Inquiries about an individual child's progress should be addressed at first to the class teacher since he or she is the person who knows the child best.
+Inquiries about an individual child's progress should be addressed at first to their class teacher, since he or she is the person who knows the child best.
 Other enquiries can be addressed to:

 Mrs Danielle Martin - SENCo

 Please make an appointment with the school office if you wish to speak to your child's class teacher or Mrs Martin.